-As of March 31, 2021, we had warrants to purchase an aggregate of 9,482,606 shares of our common stock outstanding, the exercise of which is subject to limitations imposed by federal law on foreign ownership and control of U.S. airlines, approximately 11.3% of which have vested as of March 31, 2021.
+As of September 30, 2021, we had warrants to purchase an aggregate of 9,482,606 shares of our common stock outstanding, the exercise of which is subject to limitations imposed by federal law on foreign ownership and control of U.S. airlines, approximately 15.3% of which have vested as of September 30, 2021.
 During the period the warrants are outstanding, we will reserve from our authorized and unissued common stock a sufficient number of shares to provide for the issuance of shares of common stock underlying the warrants upon the exercise of the warrants.
 See "Description of Capital Stock-Warrants."

-Stock Options
+Stock Options and Restricted Stock Units

-As of March 31, 2021, we had options to purchase an aggregate of 5,880,688 shares of our common stock outstanding, the exercise of which is subject to limitations imposed by federal law on foreign ownership and control of U.S. airlines, of which options to purchase 1,070,385 shares had met the time-based requirements of the applicable vesting schedule.
+As of September 30, 2021, we had options to purchase an aggregate of 5,592,191 shares of our common stock outstanding, the exercise of which is subject to limitations imposed by federal law on foreign ownership and control of U.S. airlines, of which options to purchase 1,186,421 shares had met the time-based requirements of the applicable vesting schedule.
+In addition, as of September 30, 2021, we had 7,634 shares of common stock that may be issued upon the vesting of outstanding RSUs.
 During the period the options are outstanding, we will reserve from our authorized and unissued common stock a sufficient number of shares to provide for the issuance of shares of common stock underlying the options upon the exercise of the options.